sanjuu11525/udacity_continuous_control/README.md

 # Udacity Reinforcement Learning Continuous Control Project

 ## Introduction
-This repository is to solve the Udacity exercise, Reacher, with different reinforcement learning DDPG models.
+This repository is to solve the Udacity exercise, Reacher, with a reinforcement learning DDPG model.
 For this project, an agent has been trained to keep a robot's arm in the ball-like target location.

 ### The Environment
 The state space has 33 dimensions to describe position, rotation, velocity, and angular velocities of the arm.
-Continuous action space with 4 outputs with respect to torque to two joints.
+Continuous action space has 4 outputs with respect to torque to two joints.

 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 So, the agent is to accumulate rewards to keep the arm in the target location.
-The task is solved if, the agent gets an average score of +30 over 100 consecutive episodes.
+The task is solved if the agent gets an average score of +30 over 100 consecutive episodes.

 ![](images/images.gif)

 ## Getting Start **One (1) Agent**

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86_64.zip)

 Please make sure each ```file_path``` in ```train_dqn.ipynb``` and ```eval.py``` available.